 A significant event for the town in the16th century was the birth of Katherine Parr, famous as the wife who survived Henry VIII.
 The Parr family certainly owned the Castle at the time she was born, but whether she was born there or not is in dispute.
-However, many street names in the town bear tribute to the belief that she was a daughter of Kendal and the Town Council owns her prayer book which is proudly displayed in the Mayors Parlour.
+However, many street names in the town bear tribute to the belief that she was a daughter of Kendal and the Town Council owns her prayer book which is in the private Mayors Parlour.

 A second Royal Charter followed in 1636 when King Charles I gave Kendal the right to a Mayor (a privilege still enjoyed today) and a Sword of State.
 Kendal is one of only forty-seven towns to have been awarded such a sword.
 Even today the sword is carried in front of the Mayor and mace-bearers on civic occasions and is placed on the altar of the Parish Church on Mayor’s Sunday to represent the sovereign receiving authority from God.